US stocks gain ground ahead of inflation, earnings updates

-Futures for the Dow Jones Industrial Average and futures for the S&P 500 each rose about 0.2%

-U.S. markets have been boosted so far this year by hopes that cooling inflation and a slowing economy may convince the Federal Reserve to ease off its markets-shaking hikes to interest rates.
-Since early last year, the U.S. central bank has been raising rates at a furious pace to bring painful inflation under control.
-Such moves risk causing a recession and hurt investment prices.
+Bond yields were mixed.
+The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.57% from 3.61% late Tuesday.

+Trading has been mostly quiet and uncertain throughout the week.
+Inflation and the Federal Reserve's fight against high prices remains the big focus for investors.
+Wall Street has been hoping that cooling inflation and a slowing economy could convince the central bank to ease off its aggressive interest rate increases that have weighed on investment prices and risk bringing on a recession.

-The next big event for markets is Thursday’s update on consumer inflation for December.
-Economists expect the report to show price gains slowed further, to 6.5% from 7.1% in November and down from a peak of more than 9% in the summer.
+The next big event for markets is Thursday’s update from the government on consumer inflation for December.
+Economists expect the December report to show U.S. inflation slowed further to 6.5% from 7.1% in November and from a peak of more than 9% in the summer.

+The Fed has pledged to keep interest rates higher until it is certain inflation is easing.
+Its benchmark interest rate stands at 4.25% to 4.5%, compared with near zero early last year.

 Credit: Lee Jin-man